egret-labs/egret-docs-en/Engine2D/vectorDrawing/vectorDrawing/README.md

-Egret package `Graphics` class to achieve vector graphics function.
-You can draw a rectangle, round, straight, curve, arc and so on.
-Next we will introduce the basic usage of vector graphics and a number of advanced usage.
+The Egret encapsulates  `Graphics` class implements vector drawing function, can draw a rectangle, circle, line, curve, arc, etc. The basic and advanced USES of the vector drawing feature are described below.

-## 1. Draw a rectangle
+## 1.Draw a rectangle

-The drawing method encapsulated in the `Graphics` class cannot be used directly and needs to be used in the display object.
-Some display objects (such as `Shape` and` Sprite`) already contain drawing methods, so you can call these methods directly in the display object for drawing.
+`Graphics` class encapsulation methods cannot be used directly, but need to use in the display object.And some display objects（such as  `Shape` and `Sprite` ）has been included in the drawing method, so it can be shown directly calling these methods for drawing objects.

-Taking `Shape` as an example, the following codes draw a rectangle:
+The following code to  `Shape` object, for example, draw a rectangle:

 ```
 class GraphicsTest extends egret.DisplayObjectContainer